-- If all of the premises $\theta_1, \ldots, \theta_k$ are simple formulae (they do not involve the meta-connectives \bigwedge or \Longrightarrow) then the command sets the goal to be $\llbracket \theta_1; \ldots; \theta_k \rrbracket \Longrightarrow \phi$ and returns the empty list. - If one or more premises involves the meta-connectives \wedge or \implies , then the command sets the goal to be φ and returns a list consisting of the theorems $\theta_i [\theta_i]$, for i = 1, ..., k.
+- If all of the premises $\theta_1, \ldots, \theta_k$ are simple formulae (they do not involve the meta-connectives \wedge or \Longrightarrow) then the command sets the goal to be $\llbracket \theta_1; \ldots; \theta_k \rrbracket \Longrightarrow \phi$ and returns the empty list. - If one or more premises involves the meta-connectives \wedge or \Longrightarrow , then the command sets the goal to be φ and returns a list consisting of the theorems θ_i [θ_i], for $i=1,\ldots,k$.
 These meta-level assumptions are also recorded internally, allowing result (which is called by qed) to discharge them in the original order.

 Rules that discharge assumptions or introduce eigenvariables have complex premises, and the second case applies.
-In this section, many of the theorems are subject to meta-level assumptions, so we make them visible by by setting the show_hyps flag:
+In this section, many of the theorems are subject to meta-level assumptions, so we make them visible by setting the show_hyps flag:

+'''

+set show_hyps;

-set show_hyps; val it = true : bool
+val it = true : bool

+'''

-Now, we are ready to derive \wedge elimination.
+Now, we are ready to derive \land elimination.
 Until now, calling Goal has returned an empty list, which we have ignored.
-In this example, the list contains the two premises of the rule, since one of them involves the \implies connective.
+In this example, the list contains the two premises of the rule, since one of them involves the \Longrightarrow connective.
 We bind them to the ML identifiers major and minor:4